GamingVision

 Training Data Collection Tool

-GamingVision includes a console-based tool for collecting screenshots.
-If a model already exists for a game, it will automatically pre-label new screenshots to speed up the process.
+GamingVision includes a console-based tool for collecting training screenshots.
+While playing the game, press F1 to capture a screenshot.
+The tool saves images to a training_data folder.
+If a model already exists for the game, it will auto-label detected objects.
+Press Escape to exit.

 Why This Project Exists